APIkit OData Extension Reference

 The Boolean data type is used to represent the mathematical concept of binary valued logic.
 There are no applicable facets for this type.

-The Double type represents a floating point number with 15 digits precision that can represent values with approximate range of ± 2.23e -308 through ± 1.79e +308.
+The Double type represents a floating point number with 15 digits precision that can represent values with an approximate range of ± 2.23e -308 through ± 1.79e +308.

 The binary data type is used to represent fixed or variable length binary data.